astronomer/docs/astro/cli/configure-cli.md

 ### Set global configurations

-You can view or modify the `astro/config.yaml` file for your current astro projects by using the `--global` flag with `astro config set [option] --global` and `astro config get`.
-Setting a configuration globally applies it across projects, and the configuration is saved in a central location.
+Use the `--global` flag with `astro config set [option] --global` to set a configuration for all current and new Astro projects on your machine.
+Your global Astro CLI configuration is saved in a central location on your machine.
 For example, the configurations are stored in `~/.astro/config.yaml` on Mac OS and `/home//.astro/config.yaml` on Linux.

+Note that you can override global configurations by setting a [project-level configuration](#set-project-configuration).
+If an Astro project contains an `.astro/config.yaml` file, any configuration values in that file take precedence over the same global configuration values.

 The following example shows how to set the local Airflow webserver port to `8081` for all Astro projects on your local machine: